 Rivers in flood across northern Illinois

-Across northeast Illinois the Pecatonica, Rock, Fox, Kishwaukee and Des Plaines Rivers continue to rise due to recent heavy rains.
-Minor to Moderate flooding is forecast for segments of these Rivers with Major flooding forecast for the Shirland segment of the Pecatonica River..
-Advisories are in effect for some segments where the river will approach bankfull.
-Portions of these rivers under flood warnings/Advisories are depicted in light green on the headlined map.
+Minor to Moderate flooding continues across northern Illinois on segments of the Pecatonica, Rock, Fox, and Des Plaines Rivers.
+Flood Advisories are in effect on the Des Plaines River at the Des Plaines and Lincolnshire segments where the river is near bankfull.
+Portions of these rivers under flood Warnings/Advisories are depicted in light green on the headlined map.

 Hydrologic Summary